JuliaAI/ScientificTypesBase.jl/README.md

 * add explicit `scitype` (and `Scitype`) definitions,
 * optionally define `coerce` methods for your convention

-Each step is explained below, taking the MLJ convention as an example.
+Each step is explained below, taking `DefaultConvenion` as an example.

 ### Naming the convention